aspeakman/openpyn-nordvpn/README.md

     cd openpyn-nordvpn/
     sudo python3 -m pip install --upgrade .
     ```

+    Note that is a '.' at the end of the 'pip install --upgrade' line, meaning it will install from the local directory

 2. To update subsequently with any version changes here

     ```bash